howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

 ]
 ```

-OK let's see what we've got when our JS frontend talks to our Rails backend!
+Let's see what we've got when our JS frontend talks to our Rails backend!
 What frontend?
 Your frontend might be a [React] application or plain old Vanilla JS.
 For the sake of this blog, we'll be serving our JS frontend from `http://localhost:8000`.
 Let's see what happens when we fire off a `fetch` request to get our users.

 ```javascript
   fetch("http://localhost:3000/users")